 Tensorforce: a TensorFlow library for applied reinforcement learning¶

 Tensorforce is an open-source deep reinforcement learning framework, with an emphasis on modularized flexible library design and straightforward usability for applications in research and practice.
-Tensorforce is built on top of Google’s TensorFlow framework version 2.0 (!) and compatible with Python 3 (Python 2 support was dropped with version 0.5).
+Tensorforce is built on top of Google’s TensorFlow framework and requires Python 3.

 Tensorforce follows a set of high-level design choices which differentiate it from other similar libraries: